indefined/TrophyManager/README.md

 *This Homebrew could help you delete the game trophies you won't like to synch.*

 ## IMPORTANT ##
-**Everytime a trophy Is deleted, the trophy app/bubble  must be launched to update the trophy db, we highly recomend you to disable the wifi in the PS Vita before launching the trophy app/bubble for this matter.**
+**Everytime a trophy Is deleted/modified, the trophy app/bubble  must be launched to update the trophy db, we highly recommend you to disable the wifi in the PS Vita before launching the trophy app/bubble for this matter.**

+**This app doesn't use the system call to unlock the trophies, it directly modify the trophy files.**
+**We highly recommend you to backup your trophies files before modify and check the modify result in trophy app/bubble offline to prevent loss**

+**If your trophy disappear after modify, try L1+Triangle in Trophy Manager title screen to rebuild the trophy database.
+If that fail then you should maybe restore your backup.
+Provide the corrupted files to see if we can help locate the bug**

 ### Changelog 1.03 ###
 - Support for trophies in homebrews and ports.<br>